-The nation’s building activity with all of its cultural, social, economic and constructive ramifications is made strikingly visible.
-The contents covered range from the special significance of Red Vienna to architectural pedagogical experiments in the wake of the 1968 movement, or architectural revolts in Vorarlberg to historical and current examples of environmental rethinking.
+The nation’s building activity with all of its cultural, social, economic and technical ramifications is made strikingly visible.
+The contents covered range from the special significance of Red Vienna to architectural pedagogical experiments in the wake of the 1968 movement or architectural revolts in Vorarlberg, to historical and current examples of environmental rethinking.
 The exhibition also engages with the ideological instrumentalisation of architecture and spatial planning and the active collaboration of architects in authoritarian systems, as well as their resistance.
 At the same time, the exhibition challenges deficits in the canon of Austrian architectural history, for instance from a perspective of gender equality.
 New players are featured, light is shed on previously little known sources and the key focus is on multiple perspectives instead of on a national historical narrative.
-This diversity is also reflected in the exhibition design, which is by Michael Hieslmair and Michael Zinganel (tracing spaces).
-The sheer variety of the exponents and their display makes a visit to the exhibition a sensual and atmospheric experience.
+This diversity is also reflected in the exhibition design.
+The sheer variety of the exponents and their display makes a visit to the exhibition a sensual and an atmospheric experience.

 Concept: Angelika Fitz, Monika Platzer

 Curatorial Assistance: Sonja Pisarik, Iris Ranzinger, Katrin Stingl